-You are eligible to enroll in one of two plans with Tufts Health Plan.
-All plans satisfy the requirements of both federal and Massachusetts health care reform laws.
+You are eligible to enroll in one of several plans with Tufts Health Plan.
+All plans satisfy the coverage requirements of both federal and Massachusetts health care reform laws.
 For most eligible faculty and staff, Berklee subsidizes the cost of coverage by paying 65 percent of the premium, while you pay the remainder through pre-tax payroll deductions via Berklee's Section 125 Cafeteria Plan.

 Berklee's coverage with Blue Cross Blue Shield of Massachusetts ended on December 31, 2012.
 For questions or concerns about coverage with Blue Cross, call 888 543-8770.